 - Too much of junk food can also impact the appetite of the child.
 Limit their intake of junk foods, which add no nutritive value, while contributing to childhood obesity.

 - Drinking too much water can be a cause of loss of appetite in infants.
 Newborn have really small stomach and their fluid needs are satisfied by mother’s milk and don’t require any additional water.
-However, overzealous parents tend to force their children to drink a lot of water, which may result in loss of appetite.

 - Too much exertion can result in significant loss in appetite.
 In most cases, the child plays for too long and eventually is too tired to eat.
 Make sure you regulate fun time of your kids.

 Treatment Of Loss Of Appetite In Babies And Toddlers